 A will is a legal document that provides how the estate of a person will be disposed upon his death.
-The will can contain disposition of the assets to specific person, donations to charitable institutions, trusts, and specific instructions like funeral arrangements, payment of debts or care of certain persons.
+The will can contain disposition of the assets to a specific person, donations to charitable institutions, trusts, and specific instructions like funeral arrangements, payment of debts or care of certain persons.

 A will remains valid until it is revoked by the testator or by operation of law.
-Divorce, by operation of law, can cause the automatic revocation of some parts of the will and in Tasmania the entire will itself is revoked.
+Divorce, by operation of law, can cause the automatic revocation of some parts of the will and in Tasmania, the entire will itself is revoked.

 A person becomes divorced one month and one day after the court issues a divorce order.
-However, before applying for a divorce the applicant must consider the effect of the divorce upon his will.
-It is recommended that when a person seeks legal advice for divorce he will also include asking how the divorce will affect his will.
+However, before applying for a divorce, the applicant must consider the effect of the divorce upon his will.
+It is recommended that when a person seeks legal advice for divorce, he will also include asking how the divorce will affect his will.

 The following are the said common effects:

 - The divorce will automatically revoke a provision in the will for the former spouse.Upon divorce, the appointment of the former spouse as executor, trustee or guardian is revoked.

 - Subject to certain exceptions, appointments bestowed upon the former spouse are revoked by the divorce.
 Any gift or legacy to a former spouse, because of the divorce, will form part of the balance of the estate.